agrafix/Spock/docs/tutorials/rest-api.md

 ```
 λ> :reload
-[2 of 2] Compiling Main
+[1 of 1] Compiling Main
-Ok, modules loaded: Lib, Main.
+Ok, modules loaded: Main.

 λ> main
 Spock is running on port 8080
 ```

-Go to [localhost:8080/people](//localhost:8080/people) and you should see your `Person` object in JSON.
+Go to [localhost:8080/people](http://localhost:8080/people) and you should see your `Person` object in JSON.

 REST APIs also need to serve lists of items; since `aeson` includes a `ToJSON